-In general, if the public schools and/or state government offices close, OCDC will also be closed.
+In general, if the public schools close, OCDC will also be closed.
 However, because these are preschool children, there may be other days when OCDC will judge the road and weather conditions to be too hazardous for small children.
 If we do not have class, we may have to make up those days at a later date.